Swiss Independent Wealth Managers: Redefining Private Banking

 The Independent Wealth Management Advantage

-FINMA-regulated Independent wealth managers in Switzerland offer a unique blend of transparency, flexibility, and client-first advice.
-Here’s what sets them apart from traditional private banking.
+FINMA-regulated independent wealth managers in Switzerland combine transparency, flexibility and truly client-first advice.
+These qualities clearly distinguish them from the restrictions of traditional private banking.

 Transparent Fee Structures

-No hidden costs.
-Independent wealth managers use simple, predictable fees aligned with client interests.
+No hidden costs — independent wealth managers use clear, predictable pricing fully aligned with client interests.

 Personalised Strategies

-Portfolios are tailored around lifestyle, cross-border needs, and long-term family goals.
+Portfolios are tailored to lifestyle, cross-border requirements and long-term family objectives.

 Multi-Custodian Banking

-Assets are spread across several custodian banks for security, diversification, and flexibility.
+Assets are spread across several custodian banks to enhance security, diversification and flexibility.

 Direct Access to Senior Advisers

-Clients work directly with experienced partners – not junior bankers who change frequently.
+Clients work directly with experienced partners rather than junior bankers who change frequently.

 Open Architecture